dedonlab/published_scritps/PTseq_pileup_analysis/README.md

 ## Usage
 1. install the dependences
-2. Download the scripts and the demo data set.
+2. Download the scripts and the demo dataset.
 Place them in the work directory
+3. Keep the demo dataset in work/demo/
-3. Run the scripts in the following order: trim.sh main.sh pos2seq_R.sh
+4. Run the scripts in the following order: trim.sh main.sh pos2seq_R.sh